 In the same way that the legal press gives insight into how firms are perceived by the wider legal community, so does social media.
 Twitter, in particular, is an excellent place to get objective opinions on, and up-to-the minute updates from, firms.
 Facebook is a good – if not objective – source of information too; most firms have come to realise the power of Facebook in communicating with graduates.
 However, it's worth bearing in mind that Twitter far outstrips Facebook as a tool for news and communicating with solicitors' firms (and barristers' chambers), as well as the highly active legal commentariat.
 For a guide on using Twitter to your advantage, read “How Twitter can boost your law career”.
 Also growing is firms and influencers using Instagram to interact with aspiring lawyers.
 With Q&As, Instagram Live videos and many firms and students using the platform to share information about the legal world, following these accounts can be a great way to find out more about the profession and employers you hope to join.

-So you’ve conducted some thorough research online and feel that you’ve built a good picture of the firm, and why it’s somewhere that you would like to work.
+So, you’ve conducted some thorough research online and feel that you’ve built a good picture of the firm, and why it’s somewhere that you would like to work.
 Now is time for the most important step – researching face to face.
 However great a firm may seem on paper, until you meet its representatives you can't know for sure whether it's the place for you.
 There are plenty of ways to get in contact with law firms' representatives, including law fairs, presentations, open days and networking events.
 Go prepared, having thought in advance of a few questions you'd like to know the answers to, and you might even get yourself noticed by the graduate recruiters.
-Here is some more guidance on how to make the most of a law fair, while here is a recent LCN Says – “A student guide to networking”.
+Here is some more guidance on how to make the most of a law fair, while this LCN Says, “A student’s guide to networking”, and our video on how to network online offers additional tips.
 You can also listen to episode 10 of The LawCareers.Net Podcast which covers this topic in more detail.